MaterializeInc/materialize/doc/user/content/cloud/account-limits.md

 For the most part, Materialize Cloud offers the same functionality as the installed version.
 The major exceptions are:

-* Materialize Cloud doesn't currently support using files as sources or sinks; you can only use streaming sources or sinks.
+* Materialize Cloud doesn't support using local files as sources; you can use any other supported [source type](/sql/create-source/#types-of-sources).
 * Materialize installation deployment limits depend solely on your hardware.
 * We reserve the right to terminate a session on your deployment.
-This may happen after prolonged inactivity or if we need to upgrade Materialize Cloud.
+This may happen after prolonged inactivity or if we need to perform maintenance work on Materialize Cloud.
 Catalog items persist across sessions.

 Sources | Materialize Cloud | Materialize local install
 --------|-------------------|--------------------------